metalsoft-io/metalcloud-sdk-go/docs/CreateNetworkDevice.md

 ### NewCreateNetworkDevice

-`func NewCreateNetworkDevice(driver NetworkDeviceDriver, position string, ) *CreateNetworkDevice`
+`func NewCreateNetworkDevice(driver NetworkDeviceDriver, position string, username NullableString, managementPassword NullableString, ) *CreateNetworkDevice`

 NewCreateNetworkDevice instantiates a new CreateNetworkDevice object This constructor will assign default values to properties that have it defined,